rm511130/Tanzu-Workshop-TKGI/README.md

  ```

 **Let's recap:**
-- You built and executed a Docker Image on your Ubuntu VM.
+- You built and executed a Docker Image on your Ubuntu VM using essentially the same files you had during Lab-1.
-- Using the various commands on your Ubuntu VM and on a Docker container you were able to see that many layers and software versions were assembled together on your behalf as a result of the `docker build` command.
+- Using the various commands on your Ubuntu VM and on a Docker container you were able to see that many layers (and software versions) were assembled together on your behalf as a result of the `docker build` command.
+- Now that you have a working container image of your `fact` program, your confidence that it will work when pushed to a server is significantly higher.
+This is one of the main reasons for the success of Docker Images among developers.

 Congratulations, you have completed LAB-3.